feuras/toroidal-simulator/README.md

 ## Development / Contributing

-*(Placeholder: Add information here if you want others to contribute.
-E.g., how to set up a local development environment, coding standards, pull request process.)*

-Currently, you can run the application locally by simply opening the `index.html` file in a web browser that supports WebGL and ES6 JavaScript.
+Currently, you can run the application locally by simply opening the `toroidal.html` file in a web browser that supports WebGL and ES6 JavaScript.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details (or choose another license).
-*(You'll need to add a LICENSE.md file with the actual license text if you include this)*